Launch Recite Me assistive technology

 The appeal process starts with the opportunity for interested parties to submit written representations to the Inspector.
 The Council is required to notify all those notified of the original application and those that have shown an interest in providing representations.

 Comments previously made by interested parties will be taken into account by the Inspectorate.
-It is not necessary to submit comments again unless it is felt necessary to amend, supplement or withdraw them.
+It is not necessary to submit comments again unless it is felt necessary to ament, supplement or withdraw them.

-The council, in its capacity as the local planning authority, will prepare a Statement of Case and all witnesses will prepare Proof of Evidence, all to be submitted to the Inspector, and will be uploaded to the document library.
+The council, in its capacity as the local planning authority, will prepare a Statement of Case and a Statement of Common Ground with the appellant, all to be submitted to the Inspector, and will be uploaded to the case file.

-When the inquiry opens, the Inspector will determine the manner in which evidence is to be heard.
+When the hearing opens, the Inspector will determine the manner in which discussion will take place.
 A site visit will usually follow the hearing of evidence, although no evidence or opinion will be heard during the visit.
 The Inspector will then normally issue their written decision in a specified timeframe, either dismissing the appeal or allowing the appeal.
 The decision will be published on the Inspectorate's website and a copy of the decision will be kept on the local planning authority's planning register.

-The main parties in this inquiry are the appellant (formerly the applicant) and the local planning authority.
+The main parties in this hearing are the appellant (formerly the applicant) and the local planning authority.

 It is unknown how many local residents and other people with an interest will wish to appear at the event, but the inspector has made clear that they must be accommodated.